MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 the Platform configuration project to ``false``.

 The publication is kept disabled by default in the project sources because developers usually use the locally built platform in the workspace.
-In a Continuous Integration environment however, the publication is required.
+However, the publication is required in a Continuous Integration environment.
 This can be done by leaving the ``skip.publish`` property to ``true`` in the project sources and by overwriting it in the command launched by the Continuous Integration environment, for example: